 We are pleased to inform that we will be organizing an exciting ” In Search of the rare & endangered Indo-Chinese Tiger ” trip ( 5 Days / 4 Night ) during the School Holiday Period.

-Date : 2 to 6 September 2017 ( Sunday to Wednesday ) – Trip held during the September’s school holiday period
+Date : 10 to 14 November 2018 ( Saturday to Wednesday ) – Trip held during the March’s school holiday period

 Duration : 5 Day and 4 Night ( include 2 nights stay in Bangkok and 2 nights stay in chalet / lodge of wildllife parks / reserves )